sanizzz/SYSC-3110-Scrabble-project/README.md

 - `Placement.java` - Immutable value object describing a word placement.
 - `Dictionary.java` - Loads legal words from `words.txt` for move validation.
 - `words.txt` - Plain word list consumed by the dictionary loader.
+- `Scrabble_Model.java` - All subclasses required to run the game such as board, player, tile.
+- `Scrabble_View.java` - Interactive interface that reacts to changes and updates after every player turn.
+- `Scrabble_Controller.java` - Logic that runs the game using action listeners and verifies right placement using classes from Scrabble_Model.java.
+- `Scrabble_Frame.java` - Create the GUI interface with the grid and uses Jframe.

 ## Running the Game
 ```